 Take a bit of time to work out exactly how much you can afford to save each week.
 Then commit to putting that amount of cash aside in an interest-bearing savings account every week.

 To ensure your stick to your savings plan, set up a regular direct payment from your bank account into your savings account each week.
-When your savings plan is automated, you're less likely to find excuses to spend that money on other things.
+When your savings plan is automated, you are less likely to find excuses to spend that money on other things.

-Investing your money wisely doesn't require you to attend expensive investing seminars or spend years studying.
-You also don't need to pay for investment managers or advisors who take a percentage of your investment cash as their fee.
+Investing your money wisely does not require you to attend expensive investing seminars or spend years studying.
+You also do not need to pay for investment managers or advisors who take a percentage of your investment cash as their fee.

 As your savings and investment portfolio grows, you might choose to diversify your asset base to include cash-flow positive real estate.
 The rental income you receive from your property should cover all expenses associated with owning the home and still generate a profit for you as well.